CSTR-Edinburgh/ophelia/doc/new_README_lj.md

 ```

-The output should look like this.
-The script is giving information about the length of the sequences, the phone set in the transcriptions, and a histogram of the lenghts.
-In the config file, you can use the maximum length, or you can choose a different cutting point, for example, if you only have one sentence at that max length but most of your data is below that range.
+Some of the output should look like this.
+The script is giving information about the length of the sequences, the phone set in the transcriptions, and a histogram of the lengths.
+In the config file, you can use the maximum length, or you can choose a different cutting point, for example, if you only have one sentence at that max length but most of your data is below that value.

 ```
 ------------------